Innovative Teaching Methods to Improve Literacy in Emergencies

 To address this challenge, in 2024 and 2025, the Canadian NGO CODE commissioned a series of research studies in partnership with Global Affairs Canada.
 The programme awarded 20 research grants to African academics to conduct locally led studies on literacy education in crisis settings.
 This research component generated practical, transferable evidence from fragile contexts across sub-Saharan Africa.

-This webinar brings together four research studies across Kenya, Nigeria, and Ghana, exploring how innovative teaching methods can support children’s academic progress and well-being in emergency settings.
+This webinar brought together four research studies across Kenya, Nigeria, and Ghana, exploring how innovative teaching methods can support children’s academic progress and well-being in emergency settings.
 The studies explore a wide range of innovations, including:

 - Using the Translanguaging Instructional Approach to teach reading comprehension for students in Kakuma Refugee Camp, Kenya